LoadingMagic/e2ee-Chat/README.md

 # 🔒 SecureChat - End-to-End Encrypted Messaging

-A fully functional end-to-end encrypted (E2EE) chat application built with vanilla JavaScript and Python. **Zero external crypto libraries** - uses only the native Web Crypto API.
+A fully functional end-to-end encrypted (E2EE) chat application built with vanilla JavaScript and Python. **Zero external crypto libraries**—uses only the native Web Crypto API.

 > ⚠️ **Educational Project**: This is a demonstration of E2EE concepts.
 While the cryptography is solid, a production system would need additional hardening.